-The CMO is committed to providing inclusive and responsive services and employment supports in a manner that respects the dignity and independence of all persons with disabilities.
-The CMO will enable access to assistive devices and the use of service animals and support persons to the best of its ability.
+The College of Midwives of Ontario is committed to providing inclusive and responsive services and employment supports in a manner that respects the dignity and independence of all persons with disabilities.
+The College will enable access to assistive devices and the use of service animals and support persons to the best of its ability.

 Under the Human Rights Code, disability means: